June 15, 2020

 Thoughtful stewardship of Kenyon's canopy is central to the College's sustainability efforts.
 The College's tree-care plan has earned Kenyon the Arbor Day Foundation's Tree Campus USA recognition seven years in a row.
 Kenyon achieved the recognition by meeting Tree Campus USA’s standards, which include maintaining a tree-advisory committee, a campus tree-care plan, dedicated annual expenditures for a campus tree program, an Arbor Day observance, and a student service-learning project.

 Kenyon's maintenance department and the Office of Green Initiatives share responsibility for Kenyon's tree-care plan.
 In addition, staff, faculty, students and community members serve on an advisory committee.

-Kenyon’s dedication to trees as part of a push for carbon neutrality is clear: about 10,000 trees have been planted on the acreage of the Brown Family Environmental Center in the past decade.
-That includes a volunteer effort that planted about 500 oak trees at the Center in 2013 to form eight concentric rings that make the paths of a meditative labyrinth.
+Kenyon’s dedication to trees as part of a push for carbon neutrality is clear: over 11,000 trees have been planted at the Brown Family Environmental Center over the past decade.
+That includes a 2013 volunteer effort that planted 500 oak trees to form eight concentric rings that form the template for a meditative labyrinth.